-- Scapular stabilization - i.
+- a.
+Scapular stabilization - i.
 Restore and challenge optimal mechanics and positioning of scapula - ii.
 Include OKC & CKC exercises.
-Consider requirements for ADLs, sport, and work - Rotator Cuff: - i.
+Consider requirements for ADLs, sport, and work - b.
+Rotator Cuff: - i.
 Progress from dynamic relocation training for head of humerus positioning to recruitment - ii.
-As motor recruitment improve, begin to focus on endurance (8 weeks) - iii.
-May begin strength/hypertrophy > 14 weeks as long as exercise is pain-free
+As motor recruitment improve, begin to focus on endurance (8 weeks) - c.
+May begin strength/hypertrophy > 12 weeks as long as exercise is pain-free